LarkspurCA/androidweardocs/demand.rst

 2. Create a PendingIntent to include in the notification.

-  A PendingIntent wraps the intent to grant the privileges needed for it to execute in your application.
-It contains the context of your activity, service, or broadcast receiver and the Intent object itself.
+  A PendingIntent wraps the intent to grant the privileges it needs for to execute in your application.
+It contains the context of the activity, service, or broadcast receiver that will receive the demand, and the Intent object itself.
+This example creates a PendingIntent using the context of a broadcast receiver.
+Use getActivity instead of getBroadcast if your activity receives demands.

   .. code-block:: java

     PendingIntent demandPendingIntent =
-        PendingIntent.getBroadcast(this, 0, demandIntent, 0); // as we are registering Broadcast Receiver, we have to use getBroadcast method if it is Activity than we have to use getActivity
+        PendingIntent.getBroadcast(this, 0, demandIntent, 0);

 3. Create a RemoteInput object to hold a voice reply from the wearable device.
-A voice request or response is a common action for a user because of the small size of the wearable UI.
+A voice request or response is a common action for a wearable device because of the small size of the UI.

   .. code-block:: java